rawengaard/IRIS/README.md

 # SoundMat
-An Arduino project, including an Arduino and a sensor mat, and a Raspberry Pi that plays sounds according to input.
+An Arduino project, including an Arduino, a sensor mat, and a Raspberry Pi that plays sounds according to input.